-Here we provide some more detail on different ways to come up with a mask to discard padding indices in your predictions/attention.
+Here we provide some more detail on alternative ways to come up with a mask to discard padding indices in your predictions/attention.
+The recommended method is to still use ignore_index, but these methods should give you a better intuition of what happens under the hood.